sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

   * `Images`: this is the equivalent of a hard drive.
 Your OS is stored on this `image`.
   * `Templates`:  the `template` gives your VM the shape you want.
 A template is just a recipe; not the machine itself.
   * `Virtual Machines`: here you can manage your VMs (i.e.: create, start, shutdown).
 Click anywhere on a running VM's row (except the tick-box, that is).
 Inspect the information tables that appear which show extended details.

+> **NOTE:**
+>Your VM will appear in the list of virtual machines.
+At first, it will have the state PENDING.
+The HPC Cloud is looking for a place where your virtual machine can actually run.
+Finding the right place depends on the amount of cores, memory, and disk that you asked in the `template`.
+Keep refreshing the list by clicking on the symbol of the two arrows chasing each other next to `[+]` button.
+When the required capacity becomes available, your VM will show the status **RUNNING**.
+Only then can you actually use your VM.

 #### Login to the VM